 Some patients with idiopathic pulmonary fibrosis (IPF) may be prescribed oxygen therapy after being assessed by a doctor.
 For those patients, oxygen therapy may allow them to be more physically active.
 While medications and alternative therapeutic treatments are available, taking supplemental oxygen can help patients with IPF feel better and get the oxygen they need today to maintain a more active lifestyle.
-It's important to remember, however, that for some, oxygen therapy may only be needed during activity, but for others, it may also be needed at rest.
+It's important to remember that, for some, oxygen therapy may only be needed during activity, but for others, it may also be needed at rest and—possibly—during sleep.

 Ensuring your body has the oxygen it needs plays an important role in IPF management.
-Because IPF reduces the capacity your lungs have to deliver enough oxygen to your blood, muscles, heart, brain, and vital organs—they can become oxygen deprived, resulting in many side effects, including: placing additional strain on your heart, shortness of breath, fatigue, and aching muscles and joints.
+Because IPF reduces the capacity your lungs have to deliver enough oxygen to your blood, muscles, heart, brain, and vital organs—they can become oxygen deprived, resulting in many side effects, including: added strain on your heart, worsened shortness of breath, and fatigue—keeping you from being active.

 Easy Answers to Big Questions